 This database is the master used for updating Yet Another Five-point Fudge (see above).

-Also for sqlite3, a native C++ function which can be bound to sqlite3 to "roll dF dice". (dF dice are those used by Fudge.)
+Also for sqlite3, a native C function which can be bound to sqlite3 to "roll dF dice". (dF dice are those used by Fudge.)
 Just include the supplied code into your application.
-It needs the STL, but it could be fairly easily adapted to work with plain old C.

 That code requires only the C++ STL, so it "should" work with any modern C++ compiler.

 - "Omar" has converted the Fudge SRD to LaTeX and hosts PDF and HTML copies of the SRD.
 He also has a number of Fudge-related pages.

 - Fudge Factor was an online zine dedicated to Fudge.
 It is no longer publishing, but still has its old articles online.